faizahmedfarooqui/blog.faizahmed.in/cmgjdlt4q000502k0e34oaue7.md

     ENC-->>EC2: Return only the necessary result via vsock
 ```

-The mermaid diagram is actually not showcasing the sequences, please the below syntax in [mermaid.live](https://mermaid.live/) website to preview the above diagram in detail.
+The mermaid diagram is actually not showcasing the sequences, please copy+paste the below content in [mermaid.live](https://mermaid.live/)’s website to preview the above diagram in detail.

 ```plaintext
 sequenceDiagram